lumiscreator/public/README.md

 Please test on a new save like Alternate Start - Live Another Life SSE Do not try this on your main save yet!
-Find at least 2 people and stay in the same cell to see their LUMIS 'Magelight' Avatar The max is 8 players per cell.
+Find at least one other player and stay in the same cell to see their LUMIS 'Magelight' Avatar The max is 8 players per cell.